openzipkin/brave/instrumentation/messaging/RATIONALE.md

 | STOMP       | PRODUCER | ACK/NACK       | Response  | id Header                   | Local  | Connection | arbitrary
 | STOMP       | CONSUMER | MESSAGE        | Request   | message-id Header           | Remote | Connection | arbitrary
 | STOMP       | CONSUMER | ACK/NACK       | Response  | id Header                   | Remote | Connection | arbitrary

+### What are some examples of IDs that aren't message IDs?
+TODO: move some rows above into here

 ### Isn't correlation ID the same as a message ID?
 A correlation ID is a system-wide lookup value that possibly can pass multiple steps.
 A message ID